WICG/import-maps/Security and Privacy.md

 **Does this specification deal with high-value data?**

 No, except insofar as developers who already have access to high-value data can choose to store that data in modules, and this affects how modules can be processed.
-For that, see the threat model discussion above.
+For that, see the threat model discussion in the spec.

 **Does this specification introduce new state for an origin that persists across browsing sessions?**